hamzeen/nest/README.md

 # NEST

-My brainchild for a super simple blogigng platform.
+My brainchild for a super simple blogging platform.
 It's Simple; It's Affordable & It Scales seamlessly.
 For this first first proof of concept it adapts markdwon (.MD) files as its datasource which are found inside the blog folder.

 Long story short, somewhere in 2014, I stumbled upon the idea to eliminate all the cumbersome parts associated with database backed blogging platforms.
 Fast forward to 10th April 2018, a brand new blogging platform was born.
 From ideation to reality, that is the story of NEST!